 Finally, if you live in a temperate climate and want to keep tropical fish & plants, a heater may be necessary.
 22 to 26 degree celsius is ideal for most planted tanks.

-The tank on the left by Cory Hopkins makes use of mainly only 1 plant species - pearlweed (Hemianthus glomeratus).
+The tank on the top by Cory Hopkins makes use of mainly only 1 plant species - pearlweed (Hemianthus glomeratus).

 One does not need a huge variety of plants to have a nice planted tank, what is more important is to choosing species that can grow well without Co2 injection.
 Design of hardscape and smart mixing of species allows beautiful planted aquascapes with only a few species.

 When choosing plants for your tank, be mindful that stem plants grow faster and require regular pruning.
 Most will grow to touch the water surface.
 This leads to shading of shorter plants.
 It is also harder to keep stem plants tidy unless you prune frequently.
 Growing more rhizomes and other slower growing plants lowers maintenance.

 Head here to read on how to grow carpet plants without CO2

 Head here to read on how we set up an easy mini low tech shrimp tank